-Kerry Marks Hasenbalg is a respected writer and speaker.
+Kerry Marks Hasenbalg is the CEO of BECOMING Foundation, Inc. As a respected teacher, writer, and speaker, Kerry divides her time primarily between facilitating soul care retreats and homeschooling her four children.
 She began her professional career on Capitol Hill as the fellow for the Congressional Coalition on Adoption (CCA), a bipartisan, bicameral caucus of more than 170 members of Congress.
 In 2002, together with the four congressional co-chairs of the CCA, Kerry created the Congressional Coalition on Adoption Institute.
 As the organization’s founding executive director, she worked closely with the congressional members on child welfare issues in the U.S. and abroad.
 Under her leadership, all five of the organization’s main programs were created, including the congressional Angels in Adoption awards program, National Adoption Day, and the congressional Foster Youth Internship program.
 Kerry has visited more than 40 countries, and led more than a dozen congressional delegations abroad, meeting with both high-ranking government officials and the poorest of the poor in every location, to advocate for improved child welfare policies and practices.

 Kerry also spends time working alongside Scott to assist philanthropists in stewarding their resources for social investment and capacity building in the developing world.
 Kerry is currently a member of the executive board of the Congressional Coalition on Adoption Institute in Washington, DC, the advisory board of the Hands and Feet Project in Nashville, TN, and the ethics board of Geisinger Medical Center in Danville, Pennsylvania.

 She and Scott live together in Danville, Pennsylvania, with their four children, Cole, Maya, Leah, and Annika, whom she homeschools.